Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Bifurcation analysis

 We compute of the derivative at this point

 and find that the sign of the zero is $+1$ for $t<0$ and $-1$ for $t>0$. \item \emph{$c>0$, $n$ even}.
 The Taylor expansion \eqref{t-taylor-coeff} shows that for small $t_0 > 0$, there are exactly two distinct solutions $\varsigma_0\sim\pm(c^{-1}t_0)^{1/n}$ to $t_0 = (t\circ g)(\varsigma_0)$ while there are no solutions for small $t_0 < 0$.
 Again, we can compute the signs of these zeros, by considering the model equation \eqref{model}, and we find that both of these zeros have the sign $-1$. \item \emph{$c<0$, $n$ even}.
 Arguing exactly as in the previous case, we find that there are exactly two zeros $\varsigma_0\sim\pm(c^{-1}t_0)^{1/n}$ for small $t_0<0$ (both with sign $+1$) and no zeros for small $t_0 > 0$. \end{enumerate} Taking the $\Gamma$-symmetry into account and shrinking $\clO$ and $\epsilon$ if necessary, we find that in all cases the signed number of embedded curves in a sufficiently small Gromov neighborhood $\clO$ of $\varphi:\Sigma'\to\Sigma$ reduces by the amount $2/|\Gamma|\in\bZ$ when $\gamma$ goes from $-\epsilon<t<0$ to $0<t<\epsilon$.
-Except for the proof of Lemma \ref{taylor-nonva}, we have now completed the proof of Theorem \ref{main-bifurcation}.
+Except for the fact that Lemma \ref{baire-taylor} (used in the proof of Lemma \ref{taylor-nonva}) relied on Lemma \ref{main-technical-result} (proved in the following subsection), we have now completed the proof of Theorem \ref{main-bifurcation}.